heemanglee/awesome-ai-tutorials/claude/commands/commit.md

 - Are concise but descriptive
 - Use conventional commit format when appropriate (feat:, fix:, refactor:, etc.)
 - Focus on the "what" and "why" rather than technical details
-- DO NOT include Claude attribution
+- **DO NOT include Claude Code attribution or any reference to Claude**

 ### Examples
 - `feat: add user authentication system`